John W. Rogers Jr.: Ariel Capital Management

 Rogers is the founder of Ariel Capital Management.
 The firm was established in July 1983 with $10,000 in financial support from friends and family.
 The Ariel fund became public on November 6, 1986.
 In November 2000, he had 41 employees.
 In February 2002, the company had 51 employees and more than 120 institutional clients (including United Airlines, ChevronTexaco, and the California State Teachers' Retirement System), which grew to include institutional clients such as Wal-Mart and PepsiCo by April 2005.
-The company has over 100 employees as of 2008.
+The company had over 100 employees as of 2008.
 In 2008, the company changed its name to Ariel Investments, LLC.

 Rogers also has served on the boards of directors of other publicly traded Chicago-based corporations, including Exelon, and Bally Total Fitness Corporation, where he was named lead director.

 Rogers has been a regular contributor to Forbes for many years and online archives of his commentaries go back as far as 2001.
 He provides regular personal finance commentaries in a column that has recently been appearing under the title "The Patient Investor".